GoGoHuman/Human/README.md

 # Human Theme Framework for Wordpress

-UPDATE: We will be releasing new updated version 29th of October, stay tuned...
+UPDATES: We are currently improving the content builder feature, that might not be compatible with older version of the plugin, please stay with us for father updates.

+This is Beta version please do not use this software on a production sites.